SFDO-Community-Sprints/npc-best-practices/docs/index.md

 # Nonprofit Cloud Best Practices - Community Asset Hub

-When the Nonprofit Success Pack (NPSP) v3 was released almost 10 years ago, it did not have many of the features and settings we are familiar with today.
+When the Nonprofit Success Pack (NPSP) v3 was released over 10 years ago, it did not have many of the features and settings we are familiar with today.
 The large selection of default NPSP reports didn't exist, NPSP settings were not optimized, and many of the defaults we take for granted were just not there.
 It took a while to get community vetted best practices in place and create the NPSP we know today.

 Nonprofit Cloud (NPC), Salesforce’s new product offering for nonprofits, is in a similar place.
 It was released in March 2023 and the fundraising component for it went live in October 2023.
 It does not have any community best practices or guidance like NPSP does - yet!
 This group has already identified content and helpful resources to be published on this site.
 Note that these resource pages are meant as a supplement of, and not a substitution for, the [help documentation for Nonprofit Cloud](https://help.salesforce.com/s/articleView?id=sfdo.nonprofit_cloud.htm&type=5).